KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 ### Building Blocks

 Configuration files consist of building blocks that are made of instances of schemas.
 An `AppConfiguration` instance consists of several child schemas, most of which are optional.
 The only mandatory one is the `workload` instance.
-We will take a closer look in the [workload walkthrough](/docs/user_docs/config-walkthrough/workload.md).
+We will take a closer look at the [workload](/docs/user_docs/config-walkthrough/workload.md) walkthrough](/docs/user_docs/config-walkthrough/workload.md).
 The order of the building blocks does NOT matter.

 The major building blocks as of version `0.9.0`:
 ```